sandy9159/DIY-Label-Printing-Machine/README.md

 8mm lead Screw.

-then after I placed 2 3mm smooth rod for up and down moment of pen.
+Then after I placed 2 3mm smooth rod for up and down moment of pen.

-For up and down movement of pen I have used on Micro servo motor. this types of stepper motors are very small in size and have enough power
+For up and down movement of pen I have used on Micro servo motor.
+This types of stepper motors are very small in size and have enough power

-for such works.
+For such works.